petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 About Python versions
 ---------------------

 Now there are two main branches (versions) of Python language: Python 2 and Python 3.
-Version 2 is officially considered deprecated
-(its support ends in 2020), version 3 is newer and more modern.
+Version 2 is officially considered deprecated (its support ends in 2020), version 3 is newer and more modern.
 We will study exactly the version 3.
-Version 2 is significantly different from version 3, and here we will not discuss these differences.
+Version 2 is significantly different from version 3, and we will not discuss these differences here.

 There are "sub-versions" within both version 2 and version 3.
 For example, the latest version in the third branch now (2020) is 3.8.2 (besides those ones that are still in development).
 Basically, for our lessons you can use any version of Python from the third branch, preferably at least 3.3, but if there are no special reasons, install the latest available version.

 Installing Python
 ----------------

 Python is a free cross-platform software, so it can be easily downloaded from the official website, can be freely distributed, and can be installed on all modern operating systems.

-To install Python for Windows, download the installer from the course page or from the official website (http://python.org, choose Downloads section; make sure you are downloading exactly Python 3 for Windows).
+To install Python for Windows, download the installer from the course page or from the official website (http://python.org, choose Downloads section;
+make sure you are downloading exactly Python 3 for Windows).
 Install Python using this program, there is nothing complicated in the installer.
-It's useful to install Python somewhere in the root of the disk, such as ``C:\Python3``, not in the folder suggested by the default.
+It's useful to install Python somewhere in the root of the disk, such as ``C:\Python3``, not in the folder suggested by default.
 To do this, select something like "Customize install" and specify the necessary path on one of the following steps.

 If you are working on another operating system, figure out how to install Python yourself.
 In Linux, for example, Python is included in the repositories of all leading distributions, the package is usually called ``python3`` (and just ``python`` is the python of the second version).

 Installing Wing IDE
 ------------------

 Python itself is only a code interpreter.
 It runs your programs, but doesn't contain a convenient editor.
-Therefore, to write programs
-I advise you to use a integrated development environment (in fact, an advanced editor) Wing IDE.
+Therefore, to write programs I advise you to use a integrated development environment (in fact, an advanced editor) Wing IDE.

 Unfortunately, Wing IDE is not a free software, but it has an official free version for educational purposes, called Wing IDE 101.
 It's available for Windows, Linux and macOS.

-All installation programs can be downloaded from the official Wing IDE website (http://wingware.com /, via Download — Wing IDE 101);
-the installer for Windows can also be downloaded from the course page.
+All installation programs can be downloaded from the official Wing IDE website (http://wingware.com /, via Download — Wing IDE 101); the installer for Windows can also be downloaded from the course page.
 Please note that you need exactly version 101, not any other!
 Install Wing IDE using this installer, there is nothing complicated in it.

 Wing IDE is just a *development environment* (IDE) for Python, i.e. a convenient program editor that allows you to easily run programs using Python (that's why you need to install Python itself separately — Wing IDE doesn't include it).
 Basically, you can use some other IDE, but then deal with it by yourself.
 In particular, Python itself includes a simple development environment called Python IDLE.
 You can find its description in many Python books, but it's too simple and therefore not very convenient.
 There is also a popular IDE PyCharm, but for my taste, it's too complicated.

 Checking the installation
 -------------------------